alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/usage-guide.md

     apiKey: "YOUR_API_KEY",
   });

-const { aggregatedSignature } = await multisigAccountClient.signMultisigUserOperation({
+const { aggregatedSignature, signatureObj: secondSig } = await multisigAccountClient.signMultisigUserOperation({
   account: multisigAccountClient.account,
   signatures: [previousAggregatedSignature], // output from step 1, and from this step if k-2 > 1
   userOperationRequest: request,